AnunayAkhaury/ShatteredDimensions/ProjectDocument.md

 *Pushbox Camera in Lvl 2* - The camera in level 2 implements the idea of the push box that we learned about and used in some parts of exercise 2.
 When the player moves right, the camera moves along with him, but when moving left it does not move until a certain boundary has been touched at which point it moves at the same speed as the player.
 This is built upon the ideas learned in class as well when going over the many camera processes and variations.

 *Path Planning* - The movement and planning process for the enemies in the platformer were based on what we learned in class about Game AI and understanding how, when, and where the enemy would go and what actions it would take.
 Though the platformer only had very simple enemies, it was still necessary for some of the special enemy types such as the pea shooter, thwomp, and circling rocks to have a planned path and correct execution.
 Using the class concepts was necessary to achieve that.

+*Factory Pattern* - The movement and planning process for the enemies in the platformer were based on what we learned in class about Game AI and understanding how, when, and where the enemy would go and what actions it would take.
+Though the platformer only had very simple enemies, it was still necessary for some of the special enemy types such as the pea shooter, thwomp, and circling rocks to have a planned path and correct execution.
+Using the class concepts was necessary to achieve that.

 ## Run and Gun Level